This is a real workflow that many of our users describe. Here it is in their words.

 I've been using Gmail for work for over fifteen years.
-In that time I've received tens of thousands of emails — and a significant chunk of them had attachments I needed to keep.
+In that time I've received tens of thousands of emails – and a significant chunk of them had files I needed to keep.
 Invoices.
 Contracts.
 Spreadsheets.
 Photos from job sites.
 The kind of files you can't afford to lose and can't leave buried in your inbox.

 So I saved them.
 Every one, by hand.
 Open the email, click the attachment, download it, drag it to the right folder in Google Drive.
 Sometimes I'd rename it so I'd actually find it later.
 Close the tab.
 Move on to the next email.
 Repeat this process – conservatively – eight to twelve times a day.